soffes/blog/published/2014-12-23-nsregularexpression-notes/nsregularexpression-notes.markdown

 ---
-tags:
-- engineering
-- swift
+title: NSRegularExpression Notes
-- ruby
+categories: development ruby swift
 ---

-# NSRegularExpression Notes

 I spent awhile today trying to convert a regular expression from Ruby to NSRegularExpression.
 It was being dumb and took me awhile to figure it out.